JHerminio/Stock-Knowledge-Engineering-Page/README.md

 # Website

-This website is built using [Visual Studio Code](https://code.visualstudio.com/),is a code editor redefined and optimized for building and debugging modern web and cloud applications..
+This website is built using [Visual Studio Code](https://code.visualstudio.com/), is a code editor redefined and optimized for building and debugging modern web and cloud applications..

 ## Installation